Nadopasana: A Story of Sound and Soul: Part 4 of 4

 The house was a modest one - shingled, neatly painted in white with red decorations along the bottom.
 Two neem trees provided shade in front of the house.
 The ground was smooth, devoid of vegetation - perhaps treated with cow manure, as was the custom in those parts.
 There was decorative floor art in front of the house.
 Richard later learned that it was called kolam in Tamil.
 There was a granary painted in black, sheltered under the shingled front porch, the thinnai.
 The host had arranged a simple, but elegant mat to be spread on the spacious thinnai.

-An older man welcomed them with his palms together as a mark of respect for the visitors.
+An older man welcomed them with his palms together to greet the visitors.
 He was dressed in all white, with a white towel on his right shoulder.
 His skin was wrinkled from exposure to the sun.
 The skin suggested that he would be about sixty, but his gait was upright, suggesting a younger age.

 The man spoke a few words of welcome.
 Richard had trouble understanding him.
 He would normally understand most of the words, but this man’s accent seemed very different from that of the people in Madras who had taught him the little that he knew.
 Valavan performed the superfluous introductions, as both men had been told about each other.
 The man was introduced as Ponnan, respectfully known as Ponniah, the great nadaswaram artist.
 Richard had been in awe of nadaswaram, the wind instrument, and had been looking forward to meeting its most famous exponent.